ryzech/docs/docs/intro.md

 ### Rollback
 This command is very important when it comes to large griefs or thefts.
-To use the command, type "/co rollback" followed by specific rollback parameters.
-This command acts as a sort of "undo" button for
+To use the command, type "/co rollback" followed This command acts as an effective "undo" button for the smp!
+>(NOTE: If you do not specify a radius, the smp will attempt to rollback _EVERYTHING_ that user has done within that action.)

 ### Restore
+This command is the opposite to Rollback.
+As the name implies, it undos the undo button.
+To use this command, type "/co restore" followed

 | Command Name        | Syntax/Usage  (how to use the command)  |
 | ------------- |:-------------:|